Oscars 2022: Will Smith Slaps Chris Rock After Comedian Makes Dig at Jada Pinkett Smith - E! Online

 Don't mess with Will Smith.

-Chris Rock learned that lesson during the Oscars 2022 ceremony on Sunday, March 27, when the King Richard star—who is nominated in the Best Actor category—confronted him onstage after he had made a dig at Jada Pinkett Smith, who struggles with alopecia.
+Chris Rock learned that lesson during the Oscars 2022 ceremony on Sunday, March 27, when the King Richard star confronted him onstage after he had made a dig at Jada Pinkett Smith, who struggles with alopecia.
 The heated exchange came after Rock, 57, made a reference to Pinkett Smith's shaved head, joking, "Jada, I love you.
 G.I.
 Jane 2, can't wait to see it, all right?"

 As the audience fell silent, Rock quipped, "That was a nice one, okay?"

-Smith then marched to the stage and appeared to slap the comedian in the face.
-When he returned to his seat, the 53-year-old actor screamed at Rock, "Keep my wife's name out of your f--king mouth."
+Smith, 53, then marched to the stage and appeared to slap the comedian in the face.
+When he returned to his seat, Rock quipped, "Wow, Will Smith just smacked the s--t out of me!"

+However, the spat didn't end there.
+Smith then yelled at Rock, "Keep my wife's name out of your f--king mouth."

 "Wow, dude.
 It was a G.I.
-Jane joke," Rock replied, to which Smith yelled at him again: "Yes, keep my wife's name out of your f--king mouth!"
+Jane joke," Rock replied, to which the actor yelled at him again: "Yes, keep my wife's name out of your f--king mouth!"

-The Saturday Night Live alum then assured Smith that he's "going to," before segueing to the Best Documentary segment.
+The Saturday Night Live alum then assured Smith that he's "going to" before segueing to the Best Documentary segment.
 He told the audience, "That was a greatest night in the history of television."

-An eyewitness tells E!
+An eyewitness told E!
 News that several celebrities—including Denzel Washington, Tyler Perry and Lupita Nyong'o—went to comfort the couple following the incident.

+"It seemed like everyone was in shock," the ceremony insider shared.
+"It felt like no one could believe if it was real or not."

+Another eyewitness said, "People were coming over to Jada and hugging her," adding that someone in the audience was "pep talking" to Smith during a commercial break.

-In video captured by The Hollywood Reporter columnist Scott Feinberg, Smith appeared to wipe something from his eye after speaking guests during a commercial break.
-He was then approached by Bradley Cooper, who wrapped his arms around Smith as they spoke in the crowd.
+In video captured by The Hollywood Reporter columnist Scott Feinberg, Smith appeared to wipe something from his eye after speaking guests.
+He was then approached by Bradley Cooper, who wrapped his arms around Smith during their conversation.

+Later that evening, Smith apologized for his outburst while accepting the Best Actor Oscar for his performance in King Richard, in which he portrayed Venus and Serena Williams' father, tennis coach Richard Williams.
+"I want to apologize to the Academy, I want to apologize to all my fellow nominees," Smith said with tears in his eyes.
+"This is a beautiful moment and I'm not crying for winning an award, it's not about winning an award for me."

+"Art imitates life, I look like the crazy father," he added.
+"Love will make you do crazy things."

+Smith married Pinkett Smith in 1997.
+The couple share two children together: son Jayden, 23, and daughter Willow, 21.

-This was not the first time Rock cracked a joke about the Smiths at the Oscars.
-When the Saturday Night Live alum hosted the Academy Awards in 2016, he poked fun at Pinkett Smith for boycotting the ceremony that year due to a lack of diversity, telling the audience during his opening monologue, "Jada boycotting the Oscars is like me boycotting Rihanna's panties—I wasn't invited."
+Sunday's incident was not the first time Rock cracked a joke about the Smiths at the Oscars.
+When the comic hosted the Academy Awards in 2016, he poked fun at Pinkett Smith for boycotting the ceremony that year due to a lack of diversity, telling the audience during his opening monologue, "Jada boycotting the Oscars is like me boycotting Rihanna's panties—I wasn't invited."

 At the time, Rock also made a joke about how "it's not fair that Will was paid $20 million for Wild Wild West."